Mirza-21504/Data_structure_and_algorithm/README.md

-# 📝 Placement Training Daily Log (Python Focus)
+# Placement Training Daily Log (Python Focus)

 This repository is a daily tracker of my placement preparation journey.
-I am documenting everything I learn and practice each day — from solving coding questions to theory notes and word documents.
+I am documenting everything I learn and practice each day, from solving coding questions to theory notes and word documents.
 The focus is primarily on **Python-based problem-solving**, covering DSA, algorithms, and system design topics.

 ---

-## 📁 Folder Structure
+## Folder Structure

 ---

-## 🔁 Daily Workflow
+## Daily Workflow

 Every day, I:
 1. Practice coding questions (Python)